dnebdal/teamplayManifest-common/README.md

 ```

 # Zip file
-The zip files created by the Python and R tools have a specific layout:
+The names of the zip files created by the Python and R tools have a specific layout:
 `[NEW|OUT].sampleID.encounter.containerID.timestamp.zip`
 Thus, `NEW.OUS-Patient-0001.EOT.OUS0001.1712753272.zip` is a file
 - Uploaded to teamplay: `NEW`